vectordotdev/vector/rfcs/2020-03-05-wasm-engine.md

 One downside is our current strategy can require tests (See the `make check-features` task) to ensure their correctness.
 The other is that we sometimes need to spend a lot of time weaving through `cfg(feature = "..")` flags.

+Having some solution to cleanly package independent modules of functionality would allow us to have a core Vector which builds fast while keeping modularity features.

 ### Language runtime support